thinhkhang97/writesharp/README.md

 - To test if Gemini is properly configured: `GET /api/test-gemini`
 - To test the ideas API with foundation information: `POST /api/test-gemini`

+## Features

+- User Authentication with Email/Password
+- Draft Management System
+- Writing Foundation Setup
+- Ideas Development Tools
+- Content Editor with Auto-Save
+- Writing Skill Evaluator
+  - Automatic evaluation of writing skills across multiple dimensions
+  - Writer profile that tracks skill development over time
+  - Personalized writing tips based on performance
+  - Visual progress tracking with charts
+- And more!

+## Writing Skill Evaluator

+The application includes an automatic skill evaluation system that analyzes your writing and provides actionable feedback:

+### How It Works

+1. **Triggering the Evaluator**

+   - When you save a draft or mark it as "Feedback Ready", the system automatically evaluates your writing
+   - It checks for originality and flags content that may be copied from external sources
+   - Your skills profile is updated with the latest evaluation

+2. **Evaluation Criteria**

+   - **Reasoner Skills (60% weight)**:
+     - Clarity (20%): Measures the precision of language and concepts
+     - Logic (20%): Assesses the logical flow and connections between ideas
+     - Expression (20%): Evaluates vocabulary diversity and word choice
+   - **Polisher Skills (40% weight)**:
+     - Structure (20%): Checks for proper introduction, body, and conclusion
+     - Grammar/Words (20%): Identifies grammatical and spelling errors

+3. **Writer Profile**

+   - Your overall level (Beginner, Solid, Advanced, Expert) is determined by your performance
+   - The profile is based on a rolling average of your recent drafts
+   - Visual charts show your progress over time
+   - Personalized tips help you improve specific areas

+4. **View Your Skills**
+   - Navigate to "Your Skills" from the dashboard to see your full skills profile
+   - Review specific scores and track your improvement over time